jdtonkin/tonkinlab/content/opportunities/index.md

   image: ""
 ---

-I am always on the lookout for motivated students and postdocs with a passion for ecology and freshwater ecosystems.
+We are always on the lookout for motivated students and postdocs to join the group.
 If you’ve had a look around our website and you’re interested in working with us, please do get in touch.
 Likewise, if you have an idea for a project, [get in touch](mailto:jonathan.tonkin@canterbury.ac.nz) and include a brief introduction of your experience, research interests and goals.

 ## Open opportunities